2026 Maine gubernatorial election

 From Wikipedia, the free encyclopedia

 The 2026 Maine gubernatorial election is scheduled to take place on November 3, 2026, to elect the governor of Maine.
 Incumbent Democratic governor Janet Mills is ineligible to seek re-election to a third consecutive term.
 Although Maine has adopted ranked-choice voting, it is only used for primary and federal general elections.
-Therefore, the primary will be conducted with ranked-choice voting, and the general election will be conducted with the traditional plurality voting system.
-Primary elections will be held on June 9, 2026.[1]
+Therefore, the primary was conducted with ranked-choice voting, and the general election will be conducted with the traditional plurality voting system.
+Primary elections were held on June 9, 2026.[1]

 2026 Maine gubernatorial election